manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 ## Introduction

 This lab shows how to create a single instance container database.
 It does not install the Oracle Database software.
 You can create container database in the following modes.
 - *Typical*
-  Estimated Time: 20 mins

 - *Advanced*

-  Estimated Time: 30 mins
+Estimated Time: 1 hour

-### Objective
+### Objectives

 Create additional Oracle Databases with typical configuration and advanced configuration using Oracle Database Configuration Assistant (Oracle DBCA).

 ### Prerequisites

-This lab assumes:
-- You have a Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
 	- Lab: Create SSH Keys
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)